Wall Street Pummels Salesforce Inc. (CRM) After Recent Earnings Report

 UBS gave a rating of “Neutral” to CRM, setting the target price at $225 in the report published on March 02nd of the current year.

-Volatility was left at 4.52%, however, over the last 30 days, the volatility rate increased by 3.36%, as shares sank -6.16% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -21.53% lower at present.
+Volatility was left at 4.78%, however, over the last 30 days, the volatility rate increased by 5.17%, as shares surge +7.32% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -12.41% lower at present.

 Insider Trading